The Puiseux Characteristic of a Goursat Germ: Background

-While the small growth vector is the traditional object of interest in the theory of nonholonomic distributions, for us it is more convenient to work with the \emph{derived vector}, which is equivalent in our setting. \begin{definition} The \emph{derived vector} of a small growth vector consists of the multiplicities of the entries in the small growth vector. \end{definition} For a Goursat distribution, the dimensions of the sequence $D^{(i)}$ grow by at most one at a time, so from the list of multiplicities we may recover the original small growth vector.
+While the small growth vector is the traditional object of interest, for completely nonholonomic distributions it is equivalent to the \emph{derived vector}, which will be more convenient for us to work with.

+\begin{definition}[\cite{Mo1}] The \emph{derived vector} of a completely nonholonomic distribution germ consists of the multiplicities of the entries in the small growth vector at the reference point. \end{definition} For a Goursat distribution, the dimensions of the sequence $D_{i}$ grow by at most one at a time, so the multiplicities (the entries in the derived vector) are nonzero.
 By convention, we omit the last multiplicity 1 from the derived vector.
-For example, if we are given a small growth vector (2, 3, 4, 4, 5), the associated derived vector is (1, 1, 2).
-Similarly, given a derived vector (1, 1, 1, 3, 3), the associated small growth vector is (2, 3, 4, 5, 5, 5, 6, 6, 6, 7).
-It is not obvious, but follows from Jean's work, that the derived vector is always increasing.
+For example, if we are given a small growth vector (2, 3, 4, 4, 5), then the corresponding derived vector is (1, 1, 2).
+Similarly, given a derived vector (1, 1, 1, 3, 3), the corresponding small growth vector is (2, 3, 4, 5, 5, 5, 6, 6, 6, 7).
+While it is not obvious, for Goursat distributions the derived vector is always non-decreasing (see Section 2 of \cite{Mo1}).